 Passing by Fish Hoek I went further south to Simon’s Town, a beachside town with a small historical colonial-era centre as well as various museums about its history as a naval base.
 A colony of African Penguins lives at Boulder’s Beach, which eventually became a tourist attraction with viewing platforms and an information centre.
 It was fun to see the penguins waddle around the beach, particularly in such a warm climate that you might not normally associate with penguins (even though the majority of penguins don’t live anywhere near Antarctica).

 Later that day, my train ride back to Observatory was again very slow, but much more fun than my morning ride had been.
 I got a 2nd class ticket, which put me in a super fun and rowdy carriage.
-I sat opposite two women speaking Xhosa, which is the language that uses clicking sounds—it may be a silly thing to mention, but I had never seen anyone speak this language before, so it was pretty fascinating to me!
 A few people in the back were playing bongos and dancing around.
+I sat opposite two women speaking Xhosa, which is the language that uses clicking sounds—I had never seen anyone speak this language before, so it was a little fascinating to me.

-Then a man got on board yelling PEPPAS PEPPAS while pulling along two shopping carts filled to the brim with red and green peppers, which he then secured with ropes to the metal bars of the luggage racks above.
-Some people gave him a lot of shit (in a good-natured and entertaining way) for having set up this improvised shopping stall right in the middle of a crowded train, and demanded to see his business license.
+A man then got on board yelling PEPPAS PEPPAS while pulling along two shopping carts filled to the brim with red and green peppers, which he then secured with ropes to the metal bars of the luggage racks above.
+Some people gave him a lot of (good-natured) shit for having set up this improvised shopping stall right in the middle of a crowded train, and demanded to see his business license.
 There was a good 20 minutes of hilarious back and forth between the crowd and this crazy pepper salesman, with supposed threats of getting lawyers involved and the salesman responding by disqualifying certain people from buying any of his delicious peppers.
+It all made for some great people-watching.

 Kicking off the last of my 3 days in Cape Town, I focused at first on the downtown area.
 Unfortunately, on a Sunday it seemed absolutely deserted, so I ended up wasting a bit of time wandering around and not encountering much of interest.